The hidden logic of why people do what they do

 Ready to read the wiring?

-By page 40, you'll already see the people around you differently.
+The intro and three chapters are open in the reader right now.
+By page forty, you'll already see the people around you differently.

 Astrology claims a star millions of miles away decided your personality.
 This book claims your neurobiology, developmental history, and survival learning decided it - and that those patterns are observable and predictable.
 The test is simple: a good read should predict what someone does next, not just explain what they already did.
 If it can't do that, it's not a model.
 Every framework's failure modes are included.